Rigidity around Poisson Submanifolds: Proof of Theorem

 \subsection{The ingredients of the tame category}

-We will use some terminology from \cite{Ham}.
-A Fr\'echet space $F$ endowed with an increasing family of semi-norms $\{\|\cdot\|_{n}\}_{n\geq 0}$ generating its topology will be called a \textbf{graded Fr\'echet space}.
+We borrow the terminology from \cite{Ham}.
+A Fr\'echet space $F$ endowed with an increasing family of semi-norms $\{\|\cdot\|_{n}\}_{n\geq 0}$ generating its topology is called a \textbf{graded Fr\'echet space}.
 A linear map $T:F_1\to F_2$ between two graded Fr\'echet spaces is called \textbf{tame} of degree $d$ and base $b$, if it satisfies inequalities of the form

-Let $E\to S$ be a vector bundle over a compact manifold $S$ and fix a metric on $E$.
+Let $E\to N$ be a vector bundle over a compact manifold $N$ and fix a metric on $E$.
 For $r>0$, consider the closed tube in $E$ of radius $r$